 One possibility is to look at the difference between scientific 'left brain’ thinking for explaining things with rules often of control.
 Cultural perspectives that are more 'right brain' thinking focus much more on relationships.
 We seem to have evolved both abilities to have minds that can do both, as highly useful working together.
 For some reason, in the modern world, they tend to be kept apart.

-Paths to sswisdom for people who learn from experience
+Paths to systems wisdom for people who learn from experience

 Here we’re asking what is the general systems view of nature’s designs?
 In the abstract systems thinkers wonderful insights there’s a great deal left out by excluding the knowledge gained by experiential systems thinkers.
 So theory detaches itself from reality in that sense.